MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 - **Managed identity**: Run notebooks/SJD using the workspace identity and support for managed identity for Azure KeyVault in notebooks not supported yet in Fabric.

-- **Git integration**: Git integration and versioning of Spark-related items is [in the roadmap](/fabric/release-plan/data-engineering) but not supported yet in Fabric.
-(TOCONFIRM)
+- **Git integration**: Git integration for notebooks is supported.

-- **CI/CD**: You can use the Fabric API/SDK, but not built-in support with Deployment Pipelines yet.
-(TOCONFIRM)
+- **CI/CD**: You can use the Fabric API/SDK and deployment pipelines.

 - **Livy API and the way to submit and manage Spark jobs**: Livy API is in the roadmap but not exposed yet in Fabric.
 Users need to create notebooks/SJD using the Fabric UI.